Prospective Students FAQs

 I've applied - what happens next?

 Once you've made an application to study with us, you'll typically receive a decision within a few weeks.
-The exact time frame can vary from course to course, and on the time of year, but our Admissions Team work hard to process all applications as quick as possible.
+The exact time frame can vary from course to course, and on the time of year, but our Admissions Team work hard to process all applications as quickly as possible.

 If you are a direct applicant we recommend that you regularly sign into your applicant portal for updates on the progress of your application.